max1mde/FIX/README.md

 - AI - **Custom Prompt (Ctrl+F12)**: Open a popup for custom AI text operations with some presets

 > [!IMPORTANT]
-> Most features will NOT work properly without a valid API key.
+> For all AI features, an open router API key is needed.

 ## Demo
 ![demo_1](demos/fix_demo_1.gif)